AndrewLoeppky/crash_course/coding_crash_course.md

 Good housekeeping within your computer's file system is an essential skill that every coder needs to develop.
 Writing and debugging code often involves a lot of trial and error, and often it makes sense to retain earlier versions of your project so in case you accidentally break your code, you can revert to the old version and try again.
 However, cluttered folders jammed with nearly identical copies of the same file/program is clearly not the elegant solution we would prefer to use. *Git* is a file management and version control system designed to avoid this scenario.
 Instead of saving each iteration of your project as a separate file and creating clutter, Git allows you to periodically check in your work (referred to as a *commit* in git parlance), keep notes on what changes were made, who made them, and allows you to revert to previous versions in case you or someone else accidentally introduces unwanted changes to your project.
 This is how most professional programmers keep track of their work.
 Beyond what is discussed here, Git has a huge range of additional features aimed at developers working collaboratively on complex software.
 Generally speaking, it is best to start with the simplest possible workflow progress from there depending on your team's specific demands.

- The instructions here are meant to set up a *code repository* on your computer which backs up your work each time you make a change (*making commits*), and saves copies of your files in the cloud on *Github* (*pushing* files to a *remote repository*).
-Once we gain some familiarity *committing* and *pushing* with Git, we will be ready to tackle the full *pull request workflow* (meant for collaborating on projects with larger groups), *cloning* repositories (making a copy of someone else's work and introducing your own changes), working on *branches* ()
+ The instructions here are meant to set up a *code repository* on your computer to back up your work each time you make a change (*making a commit*), and save copies of your files in the cloud on *Github* (*pushing* files to a *remote repository*).
+Once we gain some familiarity *committing* and *pushing* with Git, we will be ready to tackle the full *pull request workflow* (meant for collaborating on projects with larger groups), *cloning* repositories (making a copy of someone else's work and introducing your own changes), working on *branches* (making miniature copies of your work within a repository so as to try introducing changes without the risk of breaking the main code base).
+This is meant as a starting point to gain some familiarity with git and have a useful file management system for grad students who need to work with code.
+As you gain comfort with Git, the sky is the limit on how many/which features you can incorporate into your own workflow, depending on your needs.

+### Exercise 2

+#### Part 1: Using Git on Your Machine

-Begin by following the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install git on your machine.
-Next, we can associate a username and email address with your git installation by opening a shell and typing:
+Begin by following the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install git on your computer.
+Next, we need to associate a username and email address with your git installation by opening a shell and typing:

 ```
 $ git config --global user.name "Max Planck"